isabella232/newrelic-azure-environment-configuration/README.md

 # newrelic-azure-environment-configuration
-This is a demo project that illustrates how to use the .NET agent API to set things dynamically, like app name, using the Azure management APIs.
+This is a demo project that illustrates how to use the [New Relic .NET agent API](https://docs.newrelic.com/docs/agents/net-agent/features/net-agent-api) to set things dynamically, like an application's name, using information provided by the Azure management APIs.
 This code illustrates how to use the New Relic [.NET Agent APIs](https://docs.newrelic.com/docs/agents/net-agent/features/net-agent-api) to dynamically assign an Application name that can be reported up to New Relic.
 This also illustrates the use of the Azure management APIs (using certs based authentication) to get information for the given WebRole that is not currently available through the [Microsoft.WindowsAzure.ServiceRuntime APIs](https://msdn.microsoft.com/en-us/library/microsoft.windowsazure.serviceruntime.aspx) such as getting the Location of the deployed web role or the deployment slot.

 The key here is that as your application moves through your environment your naming and data gathering needs might change and if you are hosting 1000 Cloud Services (for instance) then naming each individual VM something meaningful so that you can track down issues when they come up simply does not scale.